-November 2016: SCYP opens competition for next year's partner and begins accepting applications from potential partners.
+November: SCYP opens competition for next year's partner and begins accepting applications from potential partners.

-November 2016 - January 2017: SCYP Manager will be available for phone conferences and in-person meetings to discuss potential projects with partners.
-SCYP strongly suggests that partners interested in applying for SCYP schedule a phone conference or visit with SCYP staff and faculty.
+November - February: SCYP Manager will be available for phone conferences and in-person meetings to discuss potential projects with partners.
+SCYP strongly suggests that partners interested in applying for SCYP schedule a phone call or visit with the SCYP Manager.

-January 31, 2017: Applications are due to SCYP.
+March 1: Applications are due to SCYP.

-February 2017: SCYP will identify and notify its top choice for the 2017-18 partner.
+Mid-March: SCYP will identify and notify its top choice for the 2019-20 partner.

-April 2017: SCYP and the partner will coordinate media to announce the selection of the 2017-18 SCYP partner.
+April: SCYP and the partner will coordinate media to announce the selection of the 2019-20 SCYP partner.

-April-June 2017: SCYP and the partner begin to match proposed projects with academic courses and faculty.
+April-July: SCYP and the partner begin to match proposed projects with academic courses and faculty.
 SCYP and partner develop and sign contract; partner visits UO to discuss proposed projects with faculty.